SemraGunaydin/Pokedex-Guide/README.md

-# 😻 Pokedex Guide Repository 🌟
+# 😻 Pokedex Guide 🌟

 Welcome to the Pokedex Guide repository!
 This project is a sleek and interactive web application designed for Pokémon enthusiasts.
 It serves as a comprehensive guide to Pokémon, displaying essential information in a visually appealing and user-friendly interface.